-A Planning Priorities Report for Summit
+A Comprehensive Plan for Summit

 The Village of Summit is located along the Illinois and Michigan Canal, just 12 miles southwest of downtown Chicago.
 Since its incorporation in 1890, this historic and ethnically diverse community has grown rapidly and is now home to approximately 11,000 residents who enjoy family-oriented neighborhoods, fine schools, and easy access to the region's highways and transit network.
 Its close proximity to the Stevenson Expressway, Tri-State Tollway, Chicago Midway International Airport, and Argo Crossing Rail Junction also make Summit a prime location for a growing business district and manufacturing industry.